top of page

 • The work you want to do

-• The growth that's happening behind the scenes
+• The growth happening behind the scenes

 You don’t need to be the busiest.
 You need to be genuine.

-At Minds Marketing, we specialise in supporting mental health professionals through their early years in private practice.
-Whether it's website content, marketing strategy, or ethical promotion — we can help you feel confident being visible.
+At Minds Marketing, we specialize in supporting mental health professionals through their early years in private practice.
+Whether it’s website content, marketing strategy, or ethical promotion — we can help you feel confident being visible.

 12. Stay Connected to Your "Why"

-When the phone is quiet or your confidence dips, return to the reason you chose this work.
-You don't need to be perfect or polished.
-You need to be present.
+When the phone is quiet or your confidence wanes, revisit the reason you chose this work.
+You don’t need to be perfect.
+You only need to be present.

-"The curious paradox is that when I accept myself just as I am, then I can change."— Carl R. Rogers
+"The curious paradox is that when I accept myself just as I am, then I can change." — Carl R. Rogers

-And finally, don't overwhelm yourself.
+And finally, don’t overwhelm yourself.
 One thoughtful, well-written blog post a month is far more valuable than five rushed posts a week.
-Poor-quality content can harm trust and leave a negative impression.
+Poor-quality content can damage trust and leave a negative impression.
 Focus on quality, not quantity.
 Do less — but do it well.

-You've got this.
+You've got this!

 Comments